Optimal Subsampling Algorithms for Big Data Regressions: Optimal Subsampling Strategies

-The optimal subsampling strategy derived in the previous section requires the calculation of $\|\mathcal{J}_X^{-1}\bm x_i\|$ for $i=1,2,...,n$, which takes $O(np^2)$ time.
-To reduce the calculating time, \cite{Wang2017Optimal} proposed to minimize a modified optimality criterion, i.e., minimize $\tr(V_c)$, instead.
-This criterion essentially is the linear optimality (L-optimality) criterion in optimal experimental design \citep[see][]{Atkinson2007Optimum}, which is to improve the quality of some linear combinations for unknown parameters.
+The optimal subsampling strategy derived from $mV$-optimal critria requires the calculation of $\|\mathcal{J}_X^{-1}{\dot u}(\hat{\bm\beta}_{\rm MLE}^T\bm x_i)\bm x_i\|$ for $i=1,2,...,n$, which takes $O(np^2)$ time.
+To reduce the calculating time, \cite{Wang2017Optimal} proposed a modified optimality criterion to minimize $\tr(V_c)$.
+This criterion essentially is the L-optimality criterion in optimal experimental design \citep[see][]{pukelsheim2006optimal}, which is to improve the quality of $\mathcal{J}_X\tilde{\bm\beta}$.
+It is easy to see that only $O(np)$ time is needed to calculate the optimal sampling probabilities.
+We call the resulting subsampling strategy {\it mVc-optimal}.